mtisza1/Cenote-Taker2/README.md

 If you just want to annotate your pre-selected virus sequences and make genome maps, run Cenote-Taker 2 using `-am True`.

 For very divergent genomes, setting `-hh hhsearch` will marginally improve number of genes that are annotated.
 This setting drastically increasese the run time.
+On the other hand, setting `-hh none` will skip the time consuming hhblits step.
+With this, you'll still get pretty good genome maps, and might be most appropriate for very large metagenomes, or for runs where you just want to do a quick check.

 #### *Discovery*